 Year Ended June 30,

 2004 2003 2002 2001 2000

-(Restated)

-Ratio of earnings to fixed charges Deficiency of earnings available to 1:1 3:1 3:1 21:1 N/A
+1:1 3:1 3:1 21:1 N/A

-cover fixed charges N/A N/A N/A N/A (\$6,306)

-^{} Earnings consist of pre-tax income (loss) plus fixed charges less capitalized interest and preferred stock dividends.
+Earnings consist of pre-tax income (loss) plus fixed charges less capitalized interest and preferred stock dividends.
 Fixed charges consist of interest expense, including amortization of debt issuance costs and that portion of rental expense we believe to be representative of interest.